top of page

 • An injury that needs a medical opinion

-Parents/guardians will be notified immediately if a student becomes ill while at school or receives an injury requiring further medical attention.
+Parents or Guardians will be notified immediately if a student becomes ill or receives an injury while at school that requires further medical attention.

-Please contact the Attendance Office on the day your student is absent from school.
-In general, absences are considered unexcused if there is no notification after 72 hours.
+• Please contact the Attendance Office on the day your student is absent from school.

 Make-Up Work for Excused Absences

-• Make-up work will be allowed for excused absences.
+• Make-up work is allowed for excused absences.
 The student will be responsible for all make-up arrangements.
 Assignments for long-term, excused absences can be arranged with the student’s teachers.

 • Absence resulting from disciplinary actions or short-term suspension will be noted and are excused.

 • No make-up work will be allowed for unexcused absences.
-CHS Attendance Office can provide parents and guardians with an individual student attendance profile upon request, or parents/guardians may check their student’s attendance via Family Access in Skyward.
+Parents and Guardians can check student attendance via Family Access in Skyward or CHS Attendance Office can provide parents and guardians with an individual student attendance profile upon request.

-• Students are required to sign in at the Attendance Office when arriving late to school (see the exception below) and sign out at the Attendance Office when leaving early.
-Failure to do so will result in an unexcused absence for that period.
+• Students are required to sign in at the Attendance Office when arriving late to school.
+Failure to sign in will result in an unexcused absence for that period.

-• CHS is a closed campus: Students who leave the CHS campus without prior permission will not be excused.
-This includes students who do not sign in/out.
+• CHS is a closed campus.
+Students absent from classes due to leaving the CHS campus without prior permission will be considered unexcused.
 Detention, In-School-Suspension and Out-of-School Suspension are possible consequences if/when students leave campus without permission.
+Attendance for students who do not sign out when leaving early will be marked as an unexcused absence.

-• The exception to parent/guardian notices and permission for late arrival or early dismissal policies are Running Start students and students who do not have morning or afternoon classes at CHS.
+• The exception to permission for late arrival or early dismissal policies, and subsequent parent/guardian notices, are Running Start students and students who do not have morning or afternoon classes at CHS.
 However, these students should sign in at the Attendance Office when arriving late for their CHS class(es) or arriving for activities on campus when they are not expected.

 Running Start Students